Ugnius27/address_book/README.md

 compile - creates only the src directory object files.  <br/>
 address_book - same as all.  <br/>
 clean - removes all created files.  <br/>
+install - permanently installs the program into /usr/local/bin.
+The required linked_list libraries are installed into /usr/local/lib and /usr/local/include. uninstall - removes all files created by install.